 Top 7 Cybersecurity Threats You Can Handle With CompTIA Certifications

 Data breaches are an integral part of the digital world.
 Commonly used workplace sources, like mobile and IoT devices, increase the likelihood of a data breach.
 A study by Varonis found that most companies leave data unprotected.
 Lack of proper cybersecurity practices makes them vulnerable to frequent data breaches.
-Organizations around the world implemented work-from-home policies during the pandemic, resulting in a dramatic uptick in employees collaborating using cloud-based software.
+Organizations around the world implemented work-from-home policies during the pandemic, resulting in a dramatic uptick in employees collaborating using cloud-based software and using a URL shortener to streamline their communication

 Moving forward, it will be crucial for companies to be adept against top cybersecurity threats.
 And cybersecurity training, certification, and bootcamps will become a part of their culture to successfully fight against malicious attacks.
 Now is the best time to begin a career in cybersecurity.